beetbox/beets/docs/plugins/mosaic.rst

 You can customize the output mosaic, overlay and blend a image as watermark and use a alternative filename as result picture ::

-  -h, --help            			show this help message and exit -m FILE, --mosaic=file    		save final mosaic picture as FILE -w FILE, --watermark=FILE     	add FILE for a picture to blend over mosaic -a ALPHA, --alpha=ALPHA       	ALPHA value for blending 0.0-1.0 -c HEXCOLOR, --color=HEXCOLOR 	background color as HEXCOLOR
+  -h, --help            			    show this help message and exit -r, --random                    randomize the cover art -m FILE, --mosaic=file    		  save final mosaic picture as FILE -w FILE, --watermark=FILE     	add FILE for a picture to blend over mosaic -a ALPHA, --alpha=ALPHA       	ALPHA value for blending 0.0-1.0 -c HEXCOLOR, --color=HEXCOLOR 	background color as HEXCOLOR